message/iata/CA.md

 - passengers with an authorization from the Public Health Agency of Canada (PHAC);
 - passengers with a letter of authorization from the Deputy Minister of Canadian Heritage (PCH);
 - passengers with a COVID-19 vaccination certificate uploaded in ArriveCAN showing that they were fully vaccinated at least 14 days before arrival.
 Vaccines accepted are: AstraZeneca (Covishield), AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Janssen, Moderna or Pfizer-BioNTech.
 A combination of vaccines is accepted;
+- passengers younger than 12 years accompanied by a guardian with a COVID-19 vaccination certificate uploaded in ArriveCAN showing that the guardian was fully vaccinated at least 14 days before arrival.
+Vaccines accepted are: AstraZeneca (Covishield), AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Janssen, Moderna or Pfizer-BioNTech.
+A combination of vaccines is accepted;
 - passengers arriving directly from the USA and traveling on an essential purpose listed on <a href="https://tinyurl.com/4absxrpa">https://tinyurl.com/4absxrpa</a> ;
 - passengers with a study permit or a post-graduation work permit, issued by Canada.
 They must be attending a designated learning institution (DLI) with a COVID-19 readiness plan approved by its province or territory.
 They must travel only to attend their study;
 - passengers with an application for permanent residence.
 They must have a written notice issued under the Immigration and Refugee Protection Act;